 The Receiver initiated arbitration against CTC on August 2, 2022 ("CTC Arbitration").
-Pursuant to the terms of the Program Administrator Agreement ("PSA"), the arbitration is proceeding with a three-person arbitration panel.
-Despite the arbitration starting on August 2, 2022, there were numerous delays in document production by CTC.
+Pursuant to the terms of the Program Administrator Agreement ("PSA"), the arbitration thereafter proceeded with a three-person arbitration panel as will be further described herein.8 Despite the arbitration starting on August 2, 2022, there were numerous delays in document production by CTC.
 Notably, CTC failed to produce any electronic stored information ("ESI") until late September 2023 when they proceeded to roll out what can only be described as a document dump of over 1.5 million pages of documents.
-However, the document dump which was repeatedly described by CTC's counsel as the "universe of documents," did not contain requested e-mails including e-mails from key executives and decision makers at CTC.
-Miraculously, after the filing of a motion to compel production of documents and request for sanctions, CTC located over one million e-mails.
+However, the document dump which was repeatedly described by CTC's counsel 18 as the "universe of documents," did not contain requested e-mails including e-mails from key 19 executives and decision makers at CTC.
+Miraculously, after the filing of a motion to compel 20 production of documents and request for sanctions, CTC located over one million e-mails.